ech08ravo/2019C/Use-cases.md

 ## Design Critique Use Case

 Users:
-- Presenter (Course designer who has the most in depth and context specific knowledge of the model)
+- Presenter (Course Designer who has the most in depth and context specific knowledge of the model)
 - Facilitator (System Designer who establishes the key goals to assess the design against)
 - Note-taker (Instructor)
 - Community of Practice (includes developers, other product managers, stakeholders, pilot students, learning experts, etc)